AdobeDocs/experience-manager-guides.en/help/product-guide/native-pdf/add-barcode.md

 ...
 ```

+###  Use the CSS style to generate the barcode

+**Example 1**

-### Add a barcode placeholder in the template header and apply the style
+ Add a barcode placeholder in the template header and apply the style:

 1. Edit **Templates** > **Page Layouts**
 1. Select a page layout.
 For example, you can select the BackCover page layout, which contains the header or footer.